Updated: Jul 15

 Download my free Sleep Times Chart for a guide on wake times, number of naps, and needed sleep amounts for different ages.

 The key to making sure your child doesn't get overtired is to put him down to sleep after an appropriate wake time for his age.
 Every. single. time.

 A Note about Newborns

 The body's circadian rhythm usually doesn't start developing until around 6 weeks of age.
 Melatonin production doesn't fully develop until closer to 12 weeks.
 So, a #newborn spends his first 3 months of life working on developing these.
 What this means is that most newborns need help falling asleep regardless of whether or not they are overtired because their bodies aren't yet helping them with melatonin production.
 With that said, you should absolutely still be aware of your newborn's average wake times and be working to put him down when sleepy.

-My newborn sleep guide gives much more detail about all of this.
+My newborn sleep education E-Course gives much more detail about all of this.
 It also explains what you can do to help their circadian rhythm and hormone production develop as quickly as possible...among so many other helpful things to know!
 Click here for more information on that.

 ~Ashley Bell, pediatric sleep consultant